 The homogenous origins of medicine

-“Once upon a time, the American medical profession was comprised almost exclusively of white, male doctors,” explains Dr. Bernard Remakus, Internist, and author.
+“Once upon a time, the American medical profession was comprised almost exclusively of white, male doctors,” explains Dr. Bernard Remakus, an internist and author.
 He adds that in time, white females were gradually allowed to enter the medical field, but the profession continued to grow as a male-dominated institution.

 "Once upon a time, the American medical profession was comprised almost exclusively of white, male doctors."